-The two parts will be submitted by the Director to the Appointment and Promotion Committee.
+The two parts will be submitted by the Director to the Committee on Library Personnel PolicyAppointment and Promotion Committee.

-2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
-The department makes its recommendation to the Appointment and Promotion Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year.

-2.2.4 If a case becomes mandatory within a year after a prior submission, the file should be constructed as indicated in 2.2.2 above.

-2.2.5 After two years, normal procedures for submission of candidacy files should be followed.
+- 2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
+The department makes its recommendation to the Committee on Library Personnel Policy Appointment and Promotion Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year. - 2.2.4 If a case becomes mandatory within a year after a prior submission, the file should be constructed as indicated in 2.2.2 above. - 2.2.5 After two years, normal procedures for submission of candidacy files should be followed.